HOME *

 "Take-offs are optional -- landings are mandatory."

 "It only takes three things to make a perfect landing.
-Unfortunately, nobody knows what those three things are."
+Unfortunately,

 "Young man, was that a landing or were we shot down?"